Meet the Team

 In 2013, Wendy Schmidt sponsored a two-year global competition to drive radical advances in ocean acidification measurement technology.
 The teams that competed and the innovative thinking they produced were catalytic to the founding of Schmidt Marine in 2015 — the unlimited potential for innovation in ocean technology was clear, as was the glaring lack of funding to propel it forward.
 Our team was created to fill that gap.

-Thanks to our highly collaborative and partner-centered model, we run a small but effective ship that engages with a wide network of consultants, advisors, and specific sector experts to help us evaluate potential projects for funding, and to help funded groups achieve their goals.
+Thanks to our highly collaborative and partner-centered model, we run a small but effective ship that engages with a wide network of consultants, advisors, and sector experts to help us evaluate potential projects for funding, and to help funded groups achieve their goals.

 Schmidt Marine Technology Partners is a program of the Schmidt Family Foundation.